VR-25/acc/README.md

 **Description**
 - Stop charging at a set % level below 100 to extend battery lifespan.
-Battery stats are cleared automatically.
 - Notes: this is a terminal program & your terminal emulator app must be excluded from battery optimization &/or Doze for cs to work properly.
 You don't need to keep your screen ON, nor the terminal running in foreground.
 Due to a shell limitation, the "stop charging mechanism" may be late by at least 1% battery level -- it's not a big deal, though.

 **Disclaimer**